Synthetic Deepfake

 Video Forensics Software

-Various tools and techniques are available to combat the rising threat of deepfake videos, with video forensics software at the forefront.
+Various ai tools and techniques are available to combat the rising threat of deepfake videos, with video forensics software at the forefront.
 These tools employ cutting-edge technology and advanced algorithms to scrutinize videos for inconsistencies and anomalies, aiding in the identification of manipulated content.
 Notable tools include,

 1. Adobe After Effects, a widely used software in the film industry with capabilities for advanced video analysis,